Mine Ban Policy

 The Democratic Socialist Republic of Sri Lanka has not acceded to the Mine Ban Treaty.

-On 2 March 2016, at the pledging conference for Mine Ban Treaty organized by the Chilean Presidency, the Ambassador of Sri Lanka announced that Sri Lanka will be acceding to the convention, becoming the 163rd State Party.
+On 2 March 2016, at the pledging conference for Mine Ban Treaty organized by the Chilean Presidency, the Ambassador of Sri Lanka announced that Sri Lanka would accede to the convention.
 He stated that the decision had been taken earlier that day by the Cabinet in Colombo.

-Sri Lanka participated, as an observer, in the Mine Ban Treaty Fourteenth Meeting of States Parties in Geneva in November-December 2015, as well as the convention’s intersessional meetings in May 2016 in Geneva.
-Sri Lanka also attended the pledging conference for implementation of the Anti-Personnel Mine Ban Convention organized by the Chilean Presidency in Geneva in March 2016.
+Sri Lanka participated, as an observer, in the Fifteenth Meeting of States Parties in Santiago, Chile in November – December 2016, as well as the convention’s intersessional meetings in June 2017 in Geneva.
 Previously, Sri Lanka submitted a voluntary Article 7 report in 2005.
-It did not subsequently update it to include information on its stockpile.
+It has not subsequently updated it to include information on its stockpile.

-Sri Lanka voted in favor of UN General Assembly (UNGA) Resolution 70/50 on 7 December 2015 calling for universalization of the Mine Ban Treaty, as it has for every annual pro-ban UNGA resolution since 1996.
+Sri Lanka voted in favor of UN General Assembly (UNGA) Resolution 71/34 calling for universalization of the Mine Ban Treaty on 5 December 2016, as it has for every annual pro-ban UNGA resolution since 1996.

-Sri Lanka is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.
+Sri Lanka is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines, but has not submitted its annual Article 13 report during the past four years.

 Use, production, transfer, and stockpiling

-Since the end of armed conflict in May 2009, the Monitor has not received any reports of new use of antipersonnel mines by any entity.
+Since the end of armed conflict in May 2009, the Monitor has not received any reports of new use of antipersonnel mines by any entity in Sri Lanka.

 There is no evidence that the government of Sri Lanka has ever produced or exported antipersonnel mines.
 It has a stockpile, but its current size and composition are not known.

-In April 2009, Brigadier Lasantha Wickramasuriya of the Sri Lanka Army (SLA) acknowledged that the army had used antipersonnel mines in the past, but stressed that such use was only in the past.
+In April 2009, Brigadier Lasantha Wickramasuriya of the Sri Lanka Army (SLA) acknowledged that the army had used antipersonnel mines in the past.
 He said the army had used non-detectable Belgian, Chinese, and Italian mines, as well as bounding and fragmentation mines of Pakistani, Portuguese, and United States (US) manufacture.
 The Monitor had previously reported that Sri Lanka acquired antipersonnel mines from China, Italy (or Singapore), Pakistan, Portugal, and perhaps Belgium, the US, and others.

 In October 2009, Army Commander Lieutenant General Jagath Jayasuriya said that “the use of mines by the Sri Lankan military is strictly limited and restricted to defensive purposes only…to demarcate and defend military installations” and are “marked accordingly…and relevant records systematically maintained.”